Neamar/omnilogie.fr/README.md

 ### Setup the volumes
 `images/O`, `images/Banner` and `images/GD` are not stored in Git, since they're dynamic.
+Same for the `prochain` file (next article to be published)

-With dokku, you can just run
+With dokku, you can just run:

 ```
 mkdir /var/lib/dokku/data/storage/omnilogie